SESYNC-ci/basic-git-lesson/docs/git_and_jupyterlab.md

 4. If prompted, enter your username and password for your remote repository and click ok.

-You wil see a successful push message once the push has been completed.
+    You will see a successful push message once the push has been completed.

     ![]({% include asset.html path="images/ui-git-successful-push.png" %})

     You can visit the project's GitHub repository and see your commits.

     ![]({% include asset.html path="images/ui-check-commits.png" %})